Chapter 4: Standing and Perspective in CBA

 The investor or private perspective refers to the party that is engaging in the project.
 A private firm has the goal of maximising their profit.
 Therefore, a CBA from the perspective of a firm or business is fundamentally different to a social CBA as the firm is only interested in specific costs and benefits that affect their profitability.
 The idea of conducting this type of CBA is to understand whether a project is worthwhile from an investor perspective.
 No private sector company would undertake a unprofitable project.
 The costs and benefits are those solely related to running the project:

-- Costs are outflows of cash from a business which include wages paid to employees, purchases of inputs to produce goods and services, rent paid for buildings, equipment and capital purchases, loan repayments and interest payments, and taxes and other expenses.
+- Costs are outflows of cash from a business which include wages paid to employees, purchases of inputs to produce goods and services, rent paid for buildings, equipment and capital purchases, loan repayments and interest payments, taxes, and other expenses.

 - Benefits are inflows of cash to a firm or business in the form of revenue from sales of goods and services, interest from investments and even government subsidies.